 - If you chose Voluntary Entry of Appearance: - Print the Voluntary Entry of Appearance form.
 Fill out the case caption.
 Give your spouse a copy of the file-stamped Petition for Divorce, Summons, and the Voluntary Entry of Appearance form.
 After getting the documents, your spouse will fill out a Voluntary Entry of Appearance form.
-Your spouse must sign this form in front of a notary public or the Clerk of the District Court. - After your spouse has completed the Voluntary Entry of Appearance form, either you or your spouse need to file the completed Voluntary Entry of Appearance form with the Clerk of the District Court in the same place you filed your Petition for Divorce.
+Your spouse must sign this form in front of a notary public. - After your spouse has completed the Voluntary Entry of Appearance form, either you or your spouse need to file the completed Voluntary Entry of Appearance form with the Clerk of the District Court in the same place you filed your Petition for Divorce.